How I Make My Seafood Boils in A Bag

-You can double the recipe if you are cooking for more than four people
+You can double the recipe if you cook for more than four people.

 Ingredients: